 Market appetite for investing in resource stocks is at a historically very low level.
 The price of gold declined significantly over the last three years, from U.S. \$1,664 per ounce at January 1, 2013 to U.S. \$1,062 December 31, 2015 (London fix).
-Most resource companies have seen significant stock price erosion.
+The price recovered somewhat in 2016 ending the year at U.S. \$1,159.
+Most resource companies have seen significant stock price erosion over the last four years.
 M&A activities and financing activities are also at extremely low levels.
 Globally, resource nationalism has made investors wary.
 Many major projects have been deferred or cancelled.
 There has been a continuing sell-off at the junior end of the market that is starving junior exploration companies of capital.
 Investors are looking for low-risk, near-term, high yield opportunities that the junior mining sector cannot currently provide.
-The Company may not be able to raise capital in these markets or, if financing is possible, it may be fairly small to limit dilution.
+The Company may not be able to raise capital in these markets or, if financing is possible, it may be small to limit dilution.